 What is Dogmatics?

-The term dogmatics is often used interchangeably with systematic theology or doctrine.
-The dogma upon which dogmatics is founded is the unique, once-for-all revelation of the Word made flesh in Jesus Christ, through whom and for whom all things were made (Colossians 1:15-20).
-As a “systematic theology,” this knowledge of God is given an orderly presentation, with the aid of categories or loci.
-Thus, systematic theology will expound upon the doctrine of God (Trinity), the knowledge of God (epistemology), the doctrine of man (anthropology), the doctrine of Christ (Christology), the atonement through Christ (soteriology), the church of Christ (ecclesiology), and the last things (eschatology).
+• As a systematic theology, this knowledge of God is given an orderly presentation, with the aid of categorical headings or loci (meaning “places”).
+Thus, systematic theology will discern the doctrine of God (Trinity), the knowledge of God (epistemology), the doctrine of man (anthropology), the doctrine of Christ (Christology), the atonement through Christ (soteriology), the church of Christ (ecclesiology), and the last things (eschatology).
 No particular topic can be isolated from the others.
-Especially, the existence of God as a Trinity of persons should form the interpretive grid in which to comprehend and express all other dogmatic loci.
+Especially, the existence of God as the Holy Trinity — and the triune form of divine revelation — should form the interpretive grid in which to comprehend and express all other doctrines.
 All of these loci are conceptual “places” where the teaching of the Church can be delineated for the elucidation of each part.
-As Christian “doctrine,” this becomes the instruction of the Church for her members.
-The knowledge of God is the chief end of dogmatic theology.

 Western Dogmatic Theology